Final Report: 2023 Independent Electoral Review

 This site suggests the second choice of party vote.
 I suggests that the second choice might be dealt with by allowing voter to but an ‘x’ against their preferred party, and a ‘2’ against their second choice.
 Just a question of ballot design.

 People are I think well used to the idea of second choices in many areas of life.
-They make it wasy to give everyone a choice and be sure that everyone will get something.
+They make it easy to give everyone a choice and be sure that everyone will get something they are happy enough with.

 Is ‘Spare Vote’ like two-choice party voting